luebken/container-patterns/module-container.md

 ### 1. Linux process

 Before we come up with to many new ideas we should acknowledge the fact that a container is foremost a Linux process.
 Therefore we should apply common standards and best practices for writing Unix tools which happen to be containers.
+These are _React to signals_, _Use standard streams_, _Handle arguments_:

 #### React to signals
-A container should react to [signals](https://en.wikipedia.org/wiki/Unix_signal) which are sent to it.
-This starts with that we don't daemonize our process and keep it in the foreground.
-We catch signals in the program and react appropriately.
+A container should react to the [signals](https://en.wikipedia.org/wiki/Unix_signal) which are sent to it.
+So our applications in the container should run in the foreground and catch signals and react appropriately.

-**Use the exec form**:
-For Docker prefer the [exec form](https://docs.docker.com/engine/reference/builder/#run) which doesn't invoke a shell.

-**Catch signals**:
 Important signals to catch are:

 * `SIGINT`: E.g. send by Ctrl-C to interrupt / stop a running container.